 - The Major in the BPS in Professional Studies includes a core of courses designed to equip students to function effectively as professionals in a variety of fields, and an elective component.

 Part of the flexibility of the School of Professional Studies’ programs comes from the fact that students are encouraged to pursue Minors as well as their Major in order to gain focused skills and readily-identifiable credentials in specific vocationally oriented areas.
-The School of Professional Studies currently offers a Minor in Entertainment and Sports Management, a Minor in Congregational Leadership, a Minor in Equine Management and Therapeutic Riding, and students can also take minors offered by Old Westbury’s other departments.
+The School of Professional Studies currently offers a Minor in Entertainment and Sports Management, a Minor in Congregational Leadership, and students can also take minors offered by Old Westbury’s other departments.

 Evening and Weekend Students